 - Optimize use of Shopify apps

 - Consider professional help

 3. The checkout process is complicated.

-Why most people abandon your shopping cart and never get back to your Shopify store?
+Why do most people abandon your shopping cart and never get back to your Shopify store?

-While there can be tons of reasons for this, one major reason is that your checkout process might be too difficult to handle, too time-consuming, and thus too nerve-wrecking.
+While there can be tons of reasons for this, one major reason is that your checkout process might be too difficult to handle, too time-consuming, and thus too nerve-wracking.